 Tokyo (37 million, including Yokohama, Chiba, and Saitama)

 Nagoya (9 million, include the greater metropolitan area).

-Japan has another 5 metropolitan areas with over 2 million people each: Fukuoka, Shizuoka, Sapporo, Sendai, and Hiroshima.
+Japan has 12 cities with over million people each: Fukuoka, Sapporo, Sendai, Hiroshima, and those listed above.
 High population density and efficient public transportation make Japan's urban areas fertile ground for the spread of the gospel.

 The most vital and pressing need in Japan is the planting of new churches.

 There is only 1 church for every 16,700 people (1 church for every 800 people in the USA)

 60% of churches are fewer than 30 people

 70% of pastors are over 50 years old

 Missionaries are down by 34% over the past 20 years